-2016 Work Activities:
+2017 Work Activities:

-- 1. Staff completed work on Request for Proposals and other necessary documentation.
+- Staff completed work on Request for Proposals and other necessary documentation.
 All MPO approved Request for Proposals were distributed, consultant selection procedures followed, and contracts prepared and executed.
-Staff was responsible for contract preparation, contract execution, and project management. - Staff requested approval from the MPO committees of the implementation of special studies as identified in the UPWP.
+Staff was responsible for contract preparation, contract execution, and project management. - 2.
+Staff requested approval from the MPO committees of the implementation of special studies as identified in the UPWP.
 Work under this task included coordination of meetings, budget preparation, and special analysis. - 3.
 Staff undertook required activities necessary to administer, manage and complete the following projects and studies to the extent of budgeted funding: - a.
 Continued working with consultant to finish an interchange options study for I-90 Exit 59 (La Crosse Street). - b.
-Continued working with consultant on the interchange options study for I-90 Exits 63-67 (Box Elder).
+Continued working with consultant on the interchange options study for I-90 Exits 61-67 (Box Elder). - c.

-- c.
 Continued working with consultant to develop the Metropolitan Planning Organization website. - d.
-Continued working with SDDOT and the consultant on the US Highway 16 / 16 B (Catron Boulevard) Intersection Study. - e.
-Selected consultant to complete the Regional Transit Feasibility Study. - f.
-Continued working with the Ellsworth Development Authority and the consultant on the Ellsworth Joint Land Use Study.
+Continued working with SDDOT and the consultant on the US Highway 16 / 16 B (Catron Boulevard) Intersection Study.